opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 ## Attaching Headers to Tasks

-To associate requests with tasks for better tracking, you can provide a `X-Opaque-Id:<ID_number>` header as part of the HTTPS request reader of your `curl` command, and the API will attach the specified ID number in the returned result.
+To associate requests with tasks for better tracking, you can provide a `X-Opaque-Id:<ID_number>` header as part of the HTTPS request reader of your `curl` command, and the API will attach the specified header in the returned result.

 Usage: